Skip to content

 Bus-level single-letter unit id of the polled device.
 Kept separate from device so a user renaming the manager key doesn't lose the physical addressing context.

-:func:time.monotonic_ns at the read site.
-Used for scheduling / drift analysis only — never displayed, since the absolute value has no calendar meaning.
+:func:time.monotonic_ns at the acquisition midpoint.
+Canonical join key per the cross-lib §C contract; never displayed, since the absolute value has no calendar meaning.

 requested_at datetime